PDF to Word Converter

 How it works

-Text and Best-Effort Layout read the PDF’s selectable text with an in-browser PDF engine, rebuild the reading order into paragraphs, and preserve formatting where it can — font sizes, bold and italic, page size and page breaks.
-Best-Effort Layout goes further and also detects headings (by font size), centred titles and bullet lists.
+Text and Best-Effort Layout read the PDF’s selectable text with an in-browser PDF engine, rebuild the reading order (including multi-column pages) into paragraphs, and preserve formatting where it can — font sizes, bold and italic, font family, hyperlinks, page size and page breaks.
+Best-Effort Layout goes further and also detects headings (by font size), centred/right-aligned lines, bullet lists and grid tables.
 The result is a real .docx you can edit in Word, Google Docs or LibreOffice.

 Visual Copy renders each page to an image and places it into the Word document, so it looks the same — but that text isn’t editable.